zhaber/ng-bootstrap-datetimepicker/README.md

 * `utc-mode`
 	_(Defaults: false)_ :
-	 If set to true, date and edited are in UTC as opposed to default mode when they are edited in browser timezone.
+	 If set to true, date and time edited are in UTC as opposed to default mode when they are presented in browser timezone.